A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

-Alberta lays claim to the Canadian Rockies and for extraordinary long seasons with several ski resorts running their lifts well into May.
-Banff National Park is home to three resorts: Sunshine Village, Lake Louise and Mount Norquay.
+Alberta lays claim to the Canadian Rockies and for extraordinary long ski season with several ski resorts running their lifts well into May.
+Banff National Park is home to "The Big Three" resorts: Sunshine Village, Lake Louise ski resort and Mount Norquay.
 These areas, located within two hours of Calgary, provide for gawking at the stunning rugged scenery on the Continental Divide.
 Marmot Basin, the only resort in Jasper National Park, is reached best from Edmonton or Calgary.

-In central Canada, Ontario is home to smaller mountains than British Columbia or Alberta, but still packs in a number of ski hills - most clustered in southern Ontario, where U.S. skiers can drive within a few hours.
+Ontario, in central Canada, is home to smaller mountains than British Columbia or Alberta, but still packs in plenty of ski resorts - most clustered in southern Ontario, where U.S. skiers can reach by car within a few hours.
 Blue Mountain, accessed in two hours from Toronto, is the province's largest mountain resort with 13 lifts and 720 feet of vertical.

 Quebec's most popular mountain resorts surround Quebec City and Montreal.
 Le Massif, Mont Saint-Sauveur, Stoneham and Mont Sainte-Anne are close enough to Quebec City that you can taste each with day trips and still enjoy the European flavor of the city or stay at the resorts for the full mountain experience.
 At Mont Sainte-Anne, for example, the scenery, its long groomed trails and family-friendly activities keep it high on the popularity list.